-The instructions below apply to all types of drive carriers intended for use with the Vess A3120 system.
+The instructions below apply to all types of drive carriers intended for use with the Vess A-Series.

 - 1. Remove a disk drive carrier. - 2.
 Carefully lay the disk drive into the drive carrier at the front, so that the screw holes on the sides line up. - 3.
 Insert the screws through the holes in the drive carrier and into the sides of the disk drive.
-See illustration on next page.
+See illustration below.